Convert Microsoft Forms responses to Word or PDF

-To follow the steps from the article, you will need these accounts:
+To follow the steps in this article, you need these accounts:

 Create Microsoft Form